RoadieHQ/marketing-site/content/docs/tech-insights/data-sources/index.md

 ## Introduction

 Data Sources periodically collect Facts about your services from third-party vendors or arbitrary APIs.
 The Facts collected by Data Sources are used for defining Checks.
 Roadie comes with a handful of built-in Data Sources with predefined Facts that you can use without any setup.
-You can also define your own Data Sources, which are will use APIs or files in a repository as a source of truth.
+You can also define your own Data Sources, which can use external APIs or files in a repository as a source of truth.

 To manage Data Sources, go to Tech Insights → Data Sources.

 ### Using Built-in Data Sources

-By default, Roadie includes 5 data sources for common vendors such as Datadog, Snyk, and GitHub.
-All built-in Data Sources have pre-defined Facts that you can use for defining your Checks.
+By default, Roadie includes 5 Data Sources for common vendors such as Datadog, Snyk, and GitHub.
+All built-in Data Sources have pre-defined Facts you can use for defining your [Checks](../checks//index.md).

 To use built-in Data Sources, you don’t need to do any set up.
 Jump to the next section to learn more about Checks.
-Note that you can’t delete nor trigger manual data updates on built-in Data Sources.

 ### Defining your own Data Source

 Roadie Tech Insights lets you define arbitrary Data Sources.
-Typically, custom Data Sources rely on pinging an API or reading a configuration file in a repository.
-When adding a Data Source, you’ll also specify which Facts that are extracted from said source.
+Typically, custom Data Sources rely on calling an API or reading a configuration file in a repository.
+When adding a Data Source, you’ll also specify which Facts are extracted from said source.

 To add a Data Source, click on the “Add Data Source” button in the Data Sources page.